Can Fraternities Be Required to Admit Women Under Title IX?

 In a press release, the lead attorney in the McNeil lawsuit against Yale said, “Women on campus must navigate a hostile, all-male fraternity scene that plays a significant role in campus social life.
 Male members of the fraternities control and create dangerous party environments in which sexual misconduct thrives…Yale has known about these conditions for more than a decade, [but] the University has failed to protect its students.
 Faced with Yale’s deliberate indifference and the continuing dangers, students now turn to federal court to make their campus safe.”

 Essentially, the plaintiffs argued that even if Yale doesn’t have control over fraternities’ membership policies, the current status quo so endangers and discriminates against women and nonbinary students that it should be elevated to a Title IX violation.
-Because, the plaintiffs claim, fraternities so control the social scene, students have a choice between either attending fraternity parties and social events or having no social life at all.
+Because, the plaintiffs claim, fraternities so control the social scene, students have a choice between either attending a fraternity party or other fraternity-related social events, or having no social life at all.

 Yale’s position in their October 2019 motions to dismiss, on the other hand, is that the university has protocols in place for dealing with reports of sexual misconduct and harassment, but as fraternities are independent student groups, monitoring their membership and parties does not fall under their purview.